Minecraft-GBT/docs/en/auth/index.md

 Reply to the post in the [MTRBBS  introduction thread](//www.mtrbbs.top/thread-6274-1-1.html) and wait for a response.

 ## MTRCMU <Badge type="warning" text="Medium Speed Channel" />

+> [!WARNING]
+> MTRCMU is no longer accessible.
+This channel may be abandoned.

 Use [MTRCMU](//www.mtrbbs.com.cn) to initiate a new private message, search for `gteh` in the participants to apply.